Ryongchon disaster

 The Ryongchŏn disaster was a train disaster that occurred on 22 April 2004 in the town of Ryongchŏn, North Korea, near the border with the People's Republic of China.
-At least 54 people were killed, including some Syrian scientists.
+At least 54 people were killed in the disaster.

 The disaster occurred when flammable cargo exploded at Ryongchon Station at around 13:00 local time (04:00 GMT).
 The news was released by South Korean media outlets, which reported that up to 3,000 people had been killed or injured in the blast and subsequent fires.
 The North Korean government declared a state of emergency in the region, but little information has been made public by the North Korean government.
 Shortly after the accident, the North Korean government cut telephone lines to the outside world.

 As of 2024, it remains the second-deadliest rail accident in North Korea, and the third-deadliest in Korean history, being surpassed by the Gupo Mugunghwa-Ho Derailment (South Korea) and the Dancheon train disaster (North Korea).